Ultrasurf: Client software

 UltraSurf is free to download and requires no installation.
 UltraSurf does not install any files on the user's computer and leaves no registry edits after it exits.
 In other words, it leaves no trace of its use.
 To fully remove the software from the computer, a user needs only to delete the exe file named u.exe.
-It is only available on a Windows platform, runs through Internet Explorer by default, and has an optional plug-in for Firefox and Chrome.
+It is only available on Windows, runs through Internet Explorer by default, and has an optional plug-in for Firefox and Chrome.

 The UltraReach website notes that "Some anti-virus software companies misclassify UltraSurf as a malware or Trojan because UltraSurf encrypts the communications and circumvents internet censorship."
 Some security companies have agreed to whitelist UltraSurf.
 According to Appelbaum, the UltraSurf client uses anti-debugging techniques and also employs executable compression.
 The client acts as a local proxy which communicates with the UltraReach network through what appears to be an obfuscated form of TLS/SSL.